fishermanswharff/wdi_6_js_demo_objects/README.md

       return this.name + " says " + msg;
     }
 };

+debugger;
+// Check the __proto__ property of person
+// It should point to the Object.prototype

+// In the console enter person.toString()
+// The method will be found by following the object pointed to by the __proto__ property.

 // Create an Object literal representing one person. var joe = {